medvedbeast/BattleTown/README.md

-# Battle-Town
+# Battle Town
-Nothing to do with cities.
+Nothing to do with some battle cities.
 Definitely.

 <h1>Top-down tank battle</h1>